donaldRwilliams/BGGM/README.md

     described in (- Cowles 1996).

-  - **Mixed**: the mixed data (a combination of discrete and continuous) method was introduced in \[(2007);textual\].
+  - **Mixed**: the mixed data (a combination of discrete and continuous) method was introduced in Hoff (2007).
 This is a semi-parametric copula model (i.e., a copula GGM) based on the ranked likelihood.
-Note that this can be used for data consisting entirely of ordinal data (not restricted to “mixed” data).
+    Note that this can be used for *only* ordinal data (not restricted to “mixed” data).

 # Illustrative Examples